LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{Mapping the Milky Way}

-A major objective of modern astrophysics is to understand when and how galaxies formed and evolved.
-Arguably the biggest challenge to extragalactic cosmology today concerns the formation of structure on sub-galactic scales, where baryon physics becomes important, and where the nature of dark matter may manifest itself in observable ways.
-The Milky Way and its environment provide a unique data set for understanding the detailed processes that shape galaxy formation and for testing the small-scale predictions of our standard cosmology.
-However, we still lack robust answers to two basic questions about our Galaxy: \begin{itemize} \item What is the detailed structure and accretion history of the Milky Way? \item What are the fundamental properties of all the stars within 300 pc of the Sun? \end{itemize}
+A major challenge in extragalactic cosmology today concerns the formation of structure on sub-galactic scales, where baryon physics becomes important, and the nature of dark matter may manifest itself in observable ways \citep[e.g.][]{2015PNAS..11212249W}.
+The Milky Way and its environment provide a unique dataset for understanding the detailed processes that shape galaxy formation and for testing the small-scale predictions of our standard cosmological model.
+New insights into the nature and evolution of the Milky Way will require wide-field surveys to constrain its structure and accretion history.
+Further insights into the stellar populations that make up the Milky Way can be gained with a comprehensive census of the stars within a few hundred pc of the Sun.